Optimising Male Health After 40

 • Age-related hormonal change is variable and influenced by lifestyle, stress exposure, and sleep quality

-• Advanced hormone testing can provide additional physiological context but should not replace conventional pathology
+• Advanced hormone testing such as dried urine profiling can provide additional physiological context but should not replace conventional pathology

-• Personalised, evidence-informed strategies are central to sustainable midlife health
+• Personalised, evidence-informed strategies targeting sleep, stress, nutrition, and exercise are central to sustainable midlife health

 References